-Mr Elias is a member of the Company's Remuneration Committee.
+Mr Elias became a member of the Audit and Risk Committee on 11 May 2022.

-Dominic Marinelli - Independent Non-Executive Director appointed 9 March 2011 BEng, PGD Sc, MBA
+Dominic Marinelli - Independent Non-Executive Director appointed 9 March 2011 MBA, BEng, PGD Sc

 Dominic Marinelli has over 20 years' corporate fundraising and mergers and acquisitions experience covering a wide range of industries including resources and other emerging technologies.